smartestnerdfromtown/Netflix-TV-Shows-Analysis/README.md

 - Number of Ratings.
 - Stacked Column chart showing titles by genre and rating.
 - Column Chart showing number of titles per genre.

+---
+Movies:

+Overview Page:
+- Range showing the number of movies produced by selected country.
+- Bar chart showing the number of movies produced per country.
+- Map with bubbles showing the number of produced movies.